Omegapoint/aws-serverless-security-workshop/docs/00-initial-setup/README.md

 1. Retrieve the name of the S3 bucket the CloudFormation stack has created earlier:

 	* If you still have the browser tab with the CloudFormation console open, go to the tab.
-Otherwise, in a separate browser tab, go to the CloudFormation console at [https://console.aws.amazon.com/cloudformation/home](https://console.aws.amazon.com/cloudformation/home) and select the `Secure-Serverless` stack.
+Otherwise, in a separate browser tab, go to the CloudFormation console at [https://console.aws.amazon.com/cloudformation/home](https://console.aws.amazon.com/cloudformation/home) and select the `givlas-Secure-Serverless` stack.

 	* In the **Output** tab, take note of **DeploymentS3Bucket**